keunlee/amq-streams-broker-authorization-sample/README.md

 EOF
 ```

-using the oauth properites file we created, this will allow "fozzie" to consume messages on the topic "my-topic".
+Using the oauth properites file we created, this will allow "fozzie" to consume messages on the topic "my-topic".

-you should see messages that "kermit" produced earlier. hit ctrl-c to exit.
+You should see messages that "kermit" produced earlier. hit ctrl-c to exit.

 ```bash
 # fozzie consumes messages that kermit produced
 bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap.kafka:9093 --topic my-topic  --from-beginning --consumer.config ~/kermit.properties
 ```

-or follow along in the asciinema recording below:
+Follow along in the asciinema recording below:

 [![asciicast](https://asciinema.org/a/vLmnBu6NagKAfdwnmoi7pkwDG.svg)](https://asciinema.org/a/vLmnBu6NagKAfdwnmoi7pkwDG)